m-s-schatzman/POS-MemoryLeak/README.txt

 TESTING SCHEME

-For alpha release, testing will revolve around creating integration tests for each use case and making sure that actions performed in each Controller work with the Model classes and database tables.
+For alpha release, testing will revolve around a combination of integration tests, system tests, and unit tests.
+For each use case there is an integration test to make sure that actions performed in each Controller work with the Model classes and database tables.
 Each Controller will therefore have it's own Testing class in the Test/ directory.
-There will also be an additional test to make sure database connection is opened and closed correctly at start and stop of system.
+There will also be an additional system test to make sure database connection is opened and closed correctly at start and stop of system.
+Lastly unit tests are used to test the main model classes including Sale, Rental, Return, and User.
 The TestSuite class contains references to each other test class and uses the JUnit framework to run each test class.
+Check instructions above for running the tests.

 USING GIT